explodinglabs/superstack/README.md

 </h1>

 _Minibase_ is a lightweight **backend stack**.
-It combines PostgreSQL with a set of middleware services — starting with a REST API, PostgREST — that can be built out as needed.
+It combines PostgreSQL with a set of middleware services — starting with a PostgREST REST API and Swagger — that can be built out as needed.
 The services are exposed through a gateway (Caddy).

 <p align="center">